This class is about restoring, strengthening, maintaining, preventing

 The goal of any exercise program should be to build your body up without breaking it down.
 That is what this class is all about.

 About The Instructor

-Dr. Ryan Hamm is a chiropractor at Running Iron Performance in Arlington Heights and has been in practice for 25 years.
+Dr. Ryan Hamm is a chiropractor in Arlington Heights and has been in practice for over 25 years.
 He specializes in identifying and correcting posture and movement dysfunctions that contribute to painful conditions of the spine and extremities.
 For several years, he has been teaching exercise workshops to help people learn how to move better to stop their joints from wear and tear.
 He is a certified Dynamic Neuromuscular Stabilization (DNS) practitioner and a certified DNS Exercise Trainer.